-- 1. Legal background for progress payments - a) Governed by the doctrine of conditions b) Who is required to perform first?
+- 1. Legal background for progress payments - a) Governed by the doctrine of conditions

 Doctrine of conditions says that a party should not have to perform its promise without obtaining the other party's promised performance.
 The principle is central to any discussion of progress payments..